Lightly sweetened, moist, extra banana-y banana bread recipe that made with roasted bananas!

 - Once the oven has gotten up to temperature, add the loaf pan in and bake it for 45 minutes.

 - Insert a skewer into it to test if it is done – the skewer should come out clean from goopy batter.
 If there is wet batter on the skewer when you pull it out, let it continue to bake and do the skewer test every 5 minutes until it comes out batter-free.

 - Once it is done, you should be able to easily pull the parchment paper flaps to remove it from the pan once it has cooled, if it is a bit stuck still run something thin along the sides to release it a bit and then try again

 - Slice it up and enjoy! 🙂

 - You can use very very ripe black bananas for this recipe as well.
-If you do, skip the ‘Baking the Yellow Bananas’ step and add an additional 1/4 cup of cream since it will not have the extra banana juices from the baking step
+If you do, skip the ‘Baking the Yellow Bananas’ step and add an additional 1/4 cup of condensed milk since it will not have the extra banana juices from the baking step

 - Terry’s shortcut for this banana bread recipe is to skip the mixing the wet/dry ingredient separately and just add it all together on the fly – oddly this works as well.

 - Recipe Update : We have updated this recipes to use sweetened condensed milk in place of heavy cream, to make it more moist.
 If you enjoyed our previous recipe more, you can substitute the sweetened condensed milk for heavy cream and an additional tablespoon of sugar.